reasonmethis/docdocgo-core/README.md

 2. Decide on the next step:
    a.
 If you are happy with the report, you can stop here.
    b.
 If the report is completely off, you can go back to step 1 and try a new query.
    c.
-If some adjustments are needed, use one of the `/re set-...` commands, then `/re startover` (see below).
+If some adjustments are needed, use one of the `/re set-...` commands (see below), then `/re startover`.
    d.
 Otherwise, continue to step 3.
 3. Use `/re deeper N` to perform `N` iterations of the `deeper` command.
 Don't set `N` too high, since every such iteration **doubles** the number of sources in the report.
 4. Ask any follow-up questions you have.

+> For most use cases, this workflow will more than suffice, and you don't need to use the `iterate`, `auto`,  `more` or `combine` subcommands.
+The `deeper` subcommand (with the occasional`/re set-...` commands for adjustments) is the most user-friendly way to perform "infinite" research.

 ### The `more` and `combine` subcommands